 Many air conditioners make a low humming sound when they run, which is usually normal.
 However, if the humming sound is louder than usual or uneven, it could signal an issue with the AC unit.
 Loose parts or piping can lead to vibration and humming.
 This typically isn’t a very serious issue, but it can lead to larger problems if it isn’t addressed.

-The most likely reason for a loud hissing sound is a refrigerant leak.
+The most likely reason your AC is making a hissing noise is a refrigerant leak.
 Refrigerant is the liquid that cools the air and is one of the most important parts of the entire system.
 A hissing sound is often accompanied by an air conditioner that isn’t working efficiently or cooling the air.
 Refrigerant leaks are likely due to skipping routine maintenance and should only be fixed by an HVAC professional.

 The more an air conditioner runs, the looser its parts naturally get.
 A rattling sound likely signals that the pieces are wearing down and getting looser.
 Rattling often happens when the fan gets loose.
 Another possible scenario is that there is debris in the AC unit, such as old leaves or twigs.
 An HVAC technician can perform an inspection and tighten the pieces and clean the machine to stop the rattling.